Pedestrian Attribute Recognition: A Survey: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }

-\begin{IEEEbiography} {Xiao Wang} received the B.S. degree in Western Anhui University, Luan, China, in 2013.
-He is currently pursuing the Ph.D. degree in computer science in Anhui University.
+\begin{IEEEbiography} [{ }] {Xiao Wang} (Member, IEEE) received the B.S. degree in West Anhui University, Luan, China, in 2013.
+He received the Ph.D. degree in computer science in Anhui University, Hefei, China, in 2019.
 From 2015 and 2016, he was a visiting student with the School of Data and Computer Science, Sun Yat-sen University, Guangzhou, China.
-His current research interests mainly about computer vision, machine learning, pattern recognition and deep learning. \end{IEEEbiography}
+He also has a visiting at UBTECH Sydney Artificial Intelligence Centre, the Faculty of Engineering, the University of Sydney, in 2019.
+He finished the postdoc research in Peng Cheng Laboratory, Shenzhen, China, from April, 2020 to April, 2022.
+He is now an Associate Professor at School of Computer Science and Technology, Anhui University, Hefei, China.
+His current research interests mainly about Computer Vision, Event-based Vision, Machine Learning, and Pattern Recognition.
+He serves as a reviewer for a number of journals and conferences such as IEEE TCSVT, TIP, IJCV, CVIU, PR, CVPR, ICCV, AAAI, ECCV, ACCV, ACM-MM, and WACV. \textbf{Homepage}: \url{https://wangxiao5791509.github.io/} \end{IEEEbiography}

-\begin{IEEEbiography} {Shaofei Zheng} received the B.S. degree in Anhui Polytechnic University, Wuhu, China, in 2015.
+\begin{IEEEbiography} [{ }] {Shaofei Zheng} received the B.S. degree in Anhui Polytechnic University, Wuhu, China, in 2015.
 He is currently pursuing the Master degree in computer science in Anhui University.
 His current research interests mainly about computer vision and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography} {Rui Yang} received the B.S. degree in Anhui University of Technology, Ma'anshan, China, in 2018.
+\begin{IEEEbiography} [{ }] {Rui Yang} received the B.S. degree in Anhui University of Technology, Ma'anshan, China, in 2018.
 She is currently pursuing the Master degree in computer science in Anhui University.
 Her current research interests mainly about computer vision and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Zhe Chen} (Member, IEEE) received the B.S. degree in Computer Science from University of Science and Technology of China in 2014 and then received the Ph.D. degree from the University of Sydney in 2019.
+His research interests include object detection, computer vision applications, and deep learning.
+His studies were published in high-quality conferences and journals like CVPR, ICCV, ECCV, IJCAI, AAAI, TIP, IJCV, and so on.
+He has received more then 3300 citations on the Google scholar.
+He also serves as a reviewer for a number of top journals like T-PAMI, TIP, TCSVT, T-CYB, etc. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Aihua Zheng} received her B. Eng. degrees and finished her Master-Doctor combined program in computer science and technology from Anhui University of China in 2006 and 2008, respectively.
+And received her Ph.D. degree in computer science from the University of Greenwich UK in 2012.
+She is currently a Lecturer in Anhui University.
+Her main research areas are visual-based signal processing and pattern recognition. \end{IEEEbiography}